Bertram 390 Convertible

 Anyone who has ever searched the market for a late model convertible from 30 to 40 feet has learned first-hand that, compared with other categories like center consoles or express cruisers, there usually isn’t a lot to pick from.
 The reason?
 According to manufacturers, it’s all about economics — the cost of building, say, a 35-footer isn’t that much less than building a 40-footer.
 Interestingly, the only small convertible being built these days is the Tiara 3900, an expensive top-tier boat more focused on cruising than hardcore fishing.
 For the record, the next smallest convertible currently in production (early 2017) is the Viking 42 introduced in 2012.

 It’s always difficult to predict the future, but is seems a safe bet that we won’t be seeing anything new in the small convertible market anytime soon.
-That said, here are eight late-model convertibles under 40 feet that may in fact represent the last of the beed.
+That said, here are eight late-model convertibles under 40 feet that may in fact represent the last of the breed.

 Cabo 35 Flybridge